Chester Creek Branch: Rail trail

 As of 2009, 90 percent of the line was intact.
 In 2005, SEPTA leased it for 30 years to Friends of the Chester Creek Branch, a local group that has proposed to convert the line into a rail trail called the Chester Creek Trail between the dormant Lenni Station and the town of Upland.
-In 2010, government grants were been awarded for the first phase of the trail project.
+In 2010, government grants were awarded for the first phase of the trail project.
+SEPTA continues to own the line but has no plans to restore rail service.

-While SEPTA retains ownership and the right to restore rail service, Byron Comati, the agency’s director of strategic planning and analysis, said in 2010, "SEPTA has no plans, long-range or otherwise, to reclaim the Chester Creek Line right-of-way for public transit use."

 Friends of the Chester Creek Branch received funding and approval for construction of a 2.8 mile segment of a rail trail, which was completed in late 2016.
 Design work is expected to begin on a section expanding the trail further into Aston in 2017.

 A ribbon cutting ceremony for Phase I was held on April 8, 2017, and Delaware County is now moving ahead with expanding the trail further.